bxparks/rpn83p/docs/USER_GUIDE_BASE.md

-# RPN83P User Guide: BASE Operations
+# RPN83P User Guide: BASE Functions

 This document describes the `BASE` functions of the RPN83P application which allow numbers to be converted between 4 different bases (DEC, HEX, OCT, and BIN)